 I started my work in the OSCE as a finance assistant and now I supervise the work of 13 other people.
-It was almost 16 years ago when I saw the vacancy opening at the OSCE Centre in Tashkent; I was working in the Ministry of Energy.
+I saw the vacancy opening at the OSCE Centre in Tashkent in the early 2000's; I was working in the Ministry of Energy.
 The position required a technical background, and since I graduated from the Technical University, working with figures was something I felt comfortable with.

 I became one of the first female CFAs in OSCE history.
 It was more than a purely administrative position and I also performed managerial tasks.
 I get to learn something new every day – it is a challenge, but also a great opportunity for development.
 In any position I had, I received training not only in finance, but also in management, human resources, and professional procurement such as the CIPS trainings.

 It makes me happy that I can come up with an initiative, implement the idea and see the results.
-When I assumed my duties as a CFA in Kyiv more than two years ago, I saw that staff was overloaded with work.
-I analyzed the situation and initiated reorganization of the office procurement procedures.
+Since then, I have assumed CFA duties in multiple locations.
+It is very rewarding to support employees and find ways to improve their productivity and worklife.While working as the CFA in Kyiv, I saw staff overloaded with work and decided to analyze the situation and initiate a reorganization of the office procurement procedures.
 We managed to introduce new local window contracts which improved efficiency, secured the best value for money and also saved our staff a lot of time.
+It is achievement like these that make me feel that I make a difference at the Organization.

 The OSCE is a quite young organization in comparison to the UN and still very flexible.
 It is able to react to changes in the political situation in a country, which is a great quality.
 For our office this means that we also have to be flexible, and able to adjust our procedures.
 That’s why innovation is very welcome here.